whiteshadoww/smsWpc/README.md

 ## Build

+Run `npm install` to install dependencies.
 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `content/html` directory.
 Use the `-prod` flag for a production build.

+## Uploading on app

+Zip `content` folder to `content.zip` and place it in the  `assets` folder in android project.

 ## Running unit tests